equinix-labs/terraform-equinix-fabric-connection-metal/examples/network-edge-device-redundant-connection/README.md

 This example demonstrates usage of the Equinix Connection Metal module to establish a redundant Equinix Fabric L2 Connection from two Equinix Network Edge devices to Equinix Metal.
 It will:

-- Create a Metal shared redundant connection in Dallas.
+- Request an Equinix Metal shared redundant connection in Dallas.
-- Create Equinix Fabric l2 connection in Dallas for 'Equinix Metal - Layer 2 - Redundant' service profile with 50Mbps bandwidth (default if not specified).
+- Request an Equinix Fabric l2 connection in Dallas for 'Equinix Metal - Layer 2 - Redundant' service profile with 50Mbps bandwidth (default if not specified).

+After apply the connection status will remain in pending approval.
+This process can take up to 24 hours.

 ```html
                                   ┌─────────────────┐